nic-at/DomainDNA/DomainDNA-Specs.md

 **DomainDNA: Domain Doings Notation (Abbreviated)**

-v0.1 - 2025-11-19
+v0.2 - 2025-11-24

 Alexander Mayrhofer, Clemens Moritz; nic.at GmbH

 License:

 * This Document itself licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0)
-* If derivative works change significant parts of this specification, the resulting work must not be named "DomainDNA", but should mention "based on DomainDNA".
+* If derivative works change significant parts of this specification, the resulting work must not be named "DomainDNA", but should mention "basbed on DomainDNA".
 This is to prevent "Balkanization" of the concept.

 *(Non-legal / less scary version - We would love if you found DomainDNA useful, and even better if you have ideas to improve it!
 Buuuut please talk to the authors if you think DomainDNA can be changed for the better - and we are more than happy to discuss any ideas / changes for integration into the base specs.)*

+Changes:

+- v0.2 - Added description of Domain state assumptions and some smaller changes

 ## Introduction
 Domain Names are typically administrated by a business relationship between a “Registry” and a “Registrar”.
 The Registry keeps the authoritative information about the state (and, in case of a “thick” registry, also ownership information), while the Registrar typically performs transactions on said domain names, based on requests by their customers (The Registrant).
 The set of possible transactions as well as their impact on the state of domain are typically defined by the Registry.